Retail Lease Account

 16.2 If any of you die, the Account will be treated as the account of the survivor or survivors jointly which means, without limitation, that the balance in the Account may be paid to such survivor.

 16.3 Unless any of you request otherwise, statements and notices (including notification of any variation to these terms and conditions) will be forwarded to the address of the first of you named in the Account.
-You will all be deemed to have received any statements and notices forwarded by NAB in accordance with these terms and conditions.
+In the absence of evidence to the contrary, you will all be deemed to have received any statements and notices forwarded by NAB in accordance with these terms and conditions.

 Where the context so requires, a reference to a Product Disclosure Statement or a PDS for NAB’s Retail Lease Account in any brochure, letter, application form or other document issued by NAB shall be construed as a reference to these terms and conditions.